NorthTor/NIXLER/README.md

 # NIXLER
-Software for the NIXLER Nixie tube display
+Software for the NIXLER nixie tube display

+go to www.tordesign.net to learn more